cucerdariancatalin/SimplePrograms/README.md

 [Here](AtbashCipher.java) you can see the implementation of Atbash Cipher in Java.

-### ArrayInitialization ###
+### ArrayInitialization

 [Here](ArrayInitialization.java) you can see how array initialization is implemented in the class constructor in Java.

-### BubbleSort ###
+### BubbleSort

 Bubble sort, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
 The pass through the list is repeated until the list is sorted.
 The algorithm, which is a comparison sort, is named for the way smaller or larger elements " bubble" to the top of the list.

-Take an array of numbers " 5 1 4 2 8", and sort the array from lowest number to greatest number using bubble sort.
+Take an array of numbers " 5 1 4 2 8" and sort the array from lowest number to greatest number using bubble sort.
 In each step, elements written in bold are being compared.
-Three passes will be required;
+Three passes will be required:

 **First Pass**